luljn/The-Social-Network/README.md

 Then you just have to execute the commands: docker-compose build then docker-compose up from the root of the project.

-# Deployment.

-The site is available here : https://tsn-thesocialnetwork.000webhostapp.com/

 ## Authors.

 - MBECK MBOH Lula Jonathan (Luljn) : Full-stack developer and Database administrator.
-- SELATCHOM GOHUI O'neal Landry (OnealSel) : Back-End developer and Database administrator.
+- SELATCHOM GOHUI O'neal Landry (OnealSel) : Database administrator.